January 22. Kazinform's timeline of major events

 EVENTS

-1992 – Kazakhstan and Mongolia sign a Protocol on establishment of diplomatic relations.
+1992 – The signing ceremony of the Protocol on the establishment of diplomatic relations between the Republic of Kazakhstan and Mongolia is held in Alma-Ata.
+The first official visit of First President of Kazakhstan Nursultan Nazarbayev to Mongolia takes place in October 1993.

-1993 – Kazakh Sciences Academy is reorganized as the National Academy of Sciences of Kazakhstan.
+1993 – The Academy of Sciences of Kazakhstan gains new status as it is transformed into the National Academy of Sciences of the Republic of Kazakhstan.

-2011 – WADA approves accreditation of a new laboratory for anti-doping analysis in Almaty.
+2011 – The World Anti-Doping Agency (WADA) approves the accreditation of a new laboratory in Almaty.
+The start of the accreditation process dates back to 2007.

-2013 – Kazakh Alpine Park, the first professional high-rope course standing at the height of 2,250 m above the sea level, officially opens at Shymbulak resort.
+2013 – The first professional Kazakh alpine park is opened at the Shymbulak ski resort.
+It is after the place in the Guinness Book of World Records as the world’s most high-altitude mountain rope park.

-2019 – Italy’s large wheat sowing companies placed an order to the Barayev grain husbandry scientific production centre to raise brand new hard wheat.
+2014 – A memorial plaque in memory of Kazakh writer and poet Kadyr Myrzaliyev is unveiled on the wall of a house in Zhambyl Street where he used to live in Almaty.